Updated: June 25, 2025

 The local job market might not pay so well

-Portuguese salaries are considerably lower than those of the USA, the UK, and many other European countries.
+Portuguese salaries are considerably lower than those of the USA, the UK, and many other EU countries.
 Many expats move to Portugal and work remotely from their home country, which means their salary goes a lot further.
 Companies embracing remote work have further enhanced interest in expats moving to Portugal, as there is more flexibility with workers able to work from anywhere.

 With this said, Lisbon has become a tech capital in its own right, with many international startups and tech companies now calling Portugal home.
 This is exemplified by Web Summit, the largest tech festival in the world, which relocated to Lisbon in 2016.